dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 - Obtaining a `JsonElement` from a node and serializing that through `jElement.WriteTo(utf8JsonWriter)`.

 # Proposed API
-All types live in `System.Text.Json.dll.
-The proposed namespace is **"System.Text.Json.Node"** since the node types overlap with both "Document" and "Serializer" semantics, so having its own namespace makes sense.
+All types live in `System.Text.Json.dll`.

+The proposed namespace is **"System.Text.Json.Node"** although "System.Text.Json" is also a suitable namespace since it contains the existing `JsonDocument`, `JsonElement` and `JsonSerializer` classes.

 ## Main API: JsonNode and derived classes
 ```cs